dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 We now have a decent separation of concerns for our DSL and interpreter, and the ability to mix and match DSLs and interpreters together.

-It also means that we can write the code for these things in a context where we only have access to the things that we really need.
+It also means that we can write functions that work with the DSL or interpreter in a context where we only have access to the components that we really need.
-This is increases the scope for reuse and decreases the scope for writing misbehaving code, and I'm a fan of both of those.
+This increases the scope for reuse and decreases the scope for writing misbehaving code, and I'm a fan of both of those.

 I'm still interested in how to do better with the "Data types a la carte" machinery.
 With the current machinery, we need to make sure that our `Sum`s and `Product`s have the same components in the same order.